Summer Fun from A to Z at Mass Audubon Wildlife Sanctuaries

 See turtles basking in the sun on logs, rocks, and embankments at just about all of our wildlife sanctuaries—Habitat in Belmont even has a Turtle Pond Loop trail!
 Or join a Long Pasture program to go in search of diamondback terrapins on Barnstable’s Sandy Neck beach throughout the summer.

 Experience nature at night by foot, kayak, or canoe.
-Wherever you are, watch for the Perseid meteor shower, which peaks in mid-August.
+Wherever you are, watch for the Perseid meteor shower that peaks in mid-August.

 - Moonrise Kayaks throughout the spring and summer at Felix Neck in Edgartown